khantu12/scrap-properties/README.md

 # scrap-properties
-Show relevant properties from various websites that you have not seen
+A tool that fetches properties from various websites using web scrapping techniques.
+It shows relevant results and updates the properties list occasionally.